OliviaY1/randomizer/README.md

 - Randomly draws the next team, without repeats
 - Shows the current team's name, project, and members
 - Add or remove teams at any time (members are optional)
-- Presentation timer (default 7 min) with a 2-minute warning, then a separate Q&A countdown (default 3 min).
-Both lengths can be changed in the app
+- Presentation timer with a 2-minute warning, then a separate Q&A countdown.
+Both durations are adjustable
 - Drag the timer bar to add or remove time
 - Optional chime at the 2-minute warning and when time is up